-- 1. Conditions for Use.
+- Conditions for Use.
 Procurement shall be conducted competitively to the maximum extent possible.
-Procurement by non-competitive proposals may be used when the award of a contract is not feasible using small purchase procedures, sealed bids, or competitive proposals, and one of the following applies: - a.
+Procurement by non-competitive proposals may be used when the award of a contract is not feasible using small purchase_Small Purchase procedures, sealed bids, or competitive proposals, and one of the following applies: - a.
 An emergency exists that seriously threatens the public health, welfare, or safety, or endangers property, or would otherwise cause serious injury to CIHA, as may arise by reason of flood, earthquake, epidemic, riot, equipment failure, or similar events.
 In such cases, there must be an immediate and serious need for supplies, services, or construction such that the need cannot be met through any other procurement methods, and the emergency procurement shall be limited to those supplies, services, or construction necessary to meet the emergency; - b.
-The procurement is for a proprietary product or service or a product or service available from only one source, and the Contracting Officer so certifies in writing;
+The procurement is for a proprietary product or service or a product or service available from only one source, and the Contracting Officer so certifies in writing; - c.

-- c.
 After solicitation of a number of sources, competition is determined inadequate; or, - d.
-The funding agency specifically authorizes or has approved the use of non-competitive proposals. - 2.
+The funding agency, in writing, specifically authorizes or has approved the use of non-competitive proposals, or - d.e.
+The total amount of the procurement does not exceed the Micro Purchase threshold. - 2.
 Justification.
 Each procurement based on non-competitive proposals shall be supported by a written justification for using such procedures.
 The justification shall be approved in writing by the Contracting Officer. - 3.
 Price Reasonableness.
-The reasonableness of the price for all procurement based on non-competitive proposals shall be determined by performing a cost analysis, as described in Section F below.

-F. Cost and Price Analysis
+The reasonableness of the price for all procurement based on non-competitive proposals shall be determined by performing a cost analysis, as described in Section F below. - F. Cost and Price Analysis